konflux-ci/community/governance.md

 ## Elections

 The election process is not yet established.
 It MUST be done by the next election cycle.
+It MUST define, at least, the following:

-The election process MUST also define the action required to fulfill a change in the committee composition.
+1. The action required to fulfill a change in the committee composition.
 For example, when a new committee member joins, which groups should they be added to, and, conversely, when a member leaves, which groups should they be removed from.
+2. The eligibility requirements of voters and nominees.
+3. The voting process.

 ## Governing Committee Leave Policy